esausilva/profile-updater/README.md

 In no particular order.

  - ~~Better "Page Not Found"~~
- - Current connected profiles and profile information in side menu
+ - ~~Current connected providers and profile information in side menu~~
  - Code splitting
  - Update to React 16
  - Better error handling throughout the app